rmeissn/esp-kwb-mqtt-ha-logger-/README.md

 ![ftuigraph.png](./pictures/ftuigraph.png)

-Values are published on MQTT and the sonsers are discoverable according to the HomeAssistant logic.
+Values are published over MQTT and the sonsers are discoverable according to the HomeAssistant logic (auto discovery by HomeAssistant).
 Listen to `homeassistant/sensor/#` on your MQTT broker to see discovery information and also where the actual data is published.

 ## My specific hardware: